-The origins of the word "county" go back to our roots in England.
+The origins of the word "county" go back to roots in England.
 Kingdoms were ruled by Kings; Principalities by Princes; and Counties by Counts.
 In England, counties also became known as shires (like Yorkshire) and the chief law enforcer in a shire was called "reeve."
 We now use the term "sheriff" or "shire reeve".

 Forty-eight states have governmental divisions called counties.
 Louisiana uses the term "parish" and Alaska uses "borough."
-Texas has the most counties with 254 and Hawaii and Delaware have the least with three a piece.
+Texas has the most counties with 254 and Hawaii and Delaware have the least, with three a piece.
 Wisconsin has 72 counties.

-The first three counties in Wisconsin were created back in 1818 when we were still part of the Michigan Territory; they were called Brown, Crawford, and Michilimackinack.
+The first three counties in Wisconsin were created back in 1818 when we were still part of the Michigan Territory; they were called Brown, Crawford, and Michilimackinac.
 Milwaukee County was created in 1834 and stretched all the way to the Illinois border.
 Kenosha County was founded in 1850 and celebrated its sesquicentennial in 2000.

 Counties can be created at any time.
-Wisconsin's newest is Menominee County which was founded in 1961 and there was recent discussion about forming a new "Centennial County" in the Marshfield area.
+Wisconsin's newest is Menominee County which was founded in 1961.
 Some cities, Appleton for example, have their boundaries contained in more than one county.